 1st day – Egg laying

 |Queen bees lay eggs in each hexagonal wax cell

 The larvae are fed with beebread (Honey & larvae)

-The pupa is a transition between amorphous larvae and winged bee.
+The pupa is a transition between amorphous larvae and winged bees.

 The Drone bees

 Drones are male members of a honey bee colony. they are around 5% of the total population of bees.
-Drones are slightly bigger than worker bees and smaller than the queen bee.
+Drones are slightly bigger than worker bees and smaller than queen bees.
 They live for around 2 months.

 Drone bees do not collect nectar and pollen.
 They do not have a stinger.
 They depend on worker bees for feeding.

 The Queen bee